 The summer of 2016, I visited Pietrasanta and Carrara to work in the very same quarries where Michelangelo found his blocks for the David.
 Since I am self taught, I was amazed to visit this area is filled with stone carvers with incredible amounts of knowledge and history.
-Above you can watch LIFTED the film documentary by Motion Filmworks on my experiences in Italy.
+While I was there we filmed the beginning of LIFTED, a documentary by Motion Filmworks on my experiences in Italy.
 My goal is to carve a marble female figure at the same scale (over 15 feet tall) of Michelangelo’s David based upon the goddess Athena.
 A huge thanks to all my supporters for my successful kickstarter campaign Hammer & Stone that funded this trip!
 Read my trip highlights below…and check out the beautiful images by Maggie Stolzberg Photography